Copy. Transform. Combine.

 “I’ve retired from directing,” Lucas says.
 “If I directed Empire, then I’d have to direct the next one and the next for the rest of my life.
 I’ve never really liked directing.
 I became a director because I didn’t like directors telling me how to edit, and I became a writer because I had to write something in order to be able to direct something.
 So I did everything out of necessity, but what I really like is editing.”[p35, 5]

-The act editing, of combining several pieces of film that may or may not be directly related, into a new piece, is the act of creation — of synthesis; combining several existing ideas into a new one — made corporeal.
+The editing act, of combining several pieces of film that may or may not be directly related, into a new piece, is the act of creation—of synthesis; combining several existing ideas into a new one—made corporeal.
 And Lucas is very much an editor, not only in the actual film-industry meaning of the word, but in his approach to creation, in borrowing sequences, scenes, character traits and costumes from a wide spectrum of sources, and combining them into something new.

 The Star Wars and Indiana Jones franchises are well known for drawing on the films and TV serials of old, but even going back to his student films, Lucas was always drawing heavily on external sources of ideas to create, sometimes less obvious, some times more so.
 His work as a writer and a film maker in general, is all about montage and collage, because that’s where he came from.
 His earliest, and perhaps most important inspiration of all, was after all Arthur Lipsett, the uncrowned king of montage and collage.